Gruzjan/ctfWriteUps/153plus 2021/mainframe_leak/README.md

 Nasi agenci przechwycili ten zdekompilowany kod, który wedle naszych ustaleń powinien generować flagę.
 Czy jesteś w stanie ją odzyskać?

 ## Solution
 After downloading the file, we are presented with a code that resembles Python Assembly code.
 My first thought was to find a tool that will convert it to normal Python.
 Some time passed, and I found a tool on PyPI called xasm.
 Unfortunetly, it used slightly different format than what was in the challenge and I had no way to make it work.
 At that point, I decided to do it by hand with the help of dis module.
-The idea was to disassemble to program after writing every line of code and compare it with given input.
+The idea was to disassemble the program after writing every line of code and compare it with given input.
 Through trial and error (and Python docs) I managed to write this piece of code which generates the flag.

 ```py
 import dis